 The HyperScan's main feature is an RFID scanner that reads cards and writes data back to them.
 It retailed for $69.99, with extra controllers for $19.99.
 The system has a 4x CD-ROM drive and only supports composite video.
 The 162MHz Sunplus nMedia processor is not very powerful, and the console only has a 2D graphics engine, so none of the five games released have any 3D graphics.
 The graphics are frowned upon for being excessively choppy and sluggish, and the load times off of the CD-Rom drive are upwards of 20 seconds in games.
 The system supports up to two players.
-Each controller is a simple faux analog stick with 4 buttons which is not ergonomically designed at all.
+Each controller is a simple faux analog stick with 4 buttons which was not ergonomically designed at all.
 The video in the games is compressed using MPEG4, and the audio using MP3.
-Each character has only one line of low-quality spoken dialogue.

 CPU - SCore (162 MHz Sunplus mMedia 32-bit RISC processor)

 Video - Composite, 2D graphic engine, 640x480 resolution, MPEG4 codec

 Audio - MP3 codec, 24 PCM sound channels

 ODD - 4x CD-Rom drive IO - 1x USB 1.1 port, RFID Scanner